Hampton Court Palace

-Over sixty acres of gardens to explore at Hampton Court reflected the changing tastes of 500 years of royal gardening history.
-There is a mix of formal baroque, Victorian flower beds and Tudor not gardens.
+There are over sixty acres of gardens to explore at Hampton Court reflected the changing tastes of 500 years of royal gardening history.
+There is a mix of formal baroque, Victorian flower beds and Tudor knot gardens.

-The wilderness area has 200,000 spring bulbs planted offering a spectacular show in April.
+The wilderness area has 200,000 spring bulbs planted that offer a spectacular show in April.
 Not to be missed.
 Beyond the gardens is the home park, a traditional deer park.

 The Great Grape Vine

-You do not think of England and grapes vines, but at Hampton Court is The Great Grape Vine, the oldest and largest in the world.
+You do not think of England and grape vines, but the Great Grape Vine at Hampton Court is the oldest and largest in the world.
 The vine was planted in 1768 by the famous landscape gardener Lancelot ‘Capability’ Brown.
 It is astonishing and once produced dessert grapes for the Kings table, and now bunches are sold in the shop during harvest time.
 In its hay day, it grew over a ton (over 2000 pounds) of grapes each year.
 It still manages 700 pounds today.

 As you would expect the Great Hall is the largest in the Palace, it is 106 ft (32m) long, 40 ft wide (12m) and amazingly 60 ft high (18m).
 The hall is a Henry VIII addition which replaced a smaller version.
 It has a double purpose, firstly to impress guest when they arrive, it is in effect an entrance hall and to allow the 600 members of the court to dine in two sittings.
 The roof is a masterpiece of English carpentry and in the past coloured blue, red and gold.